• Deutsch

 Testing innovative mobility services for a sustainable transport transition

-In the project MobiPioneer we are investigating the potential impact of innovative Mobility-as-a-Service (MaaS) offerings such as mobility budgets and mobility bundles in Real laboratories for everyday mobility and major events.
+In the project MobiPioneer We are investigating the potential impact of innovative Mobility-as-a-Service (MaaS) offerings such as mobility budgets and mobility bundles in Real laboratories for everyday mobility and major events.

 • Mobility bundle: Combination of certain services at a fixed price.